oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 A huge mile stone in website layouting were modules like Twitter's Bootstrap grid.
 Those were possible, because of shipping new CSS properties like box-sizing.
 Along with this new feature, we were able to define total cell's size (including all additional properties like padding or borders).
 So what where is the catch in this solution?
 Although this approach seems to be fairly sufficient, there are some lacks in this method:

+* unsemantic markups
+* markups overhead
-* messy and unsemantic markups (you use HTML tags to define website look - which is strictly CSS responsibility)
+* markups define website's look (it shouldn't)
+* markups define the ordering (it shouldn't)
-* no relations between the cells (every cell has no knowledge of it's relatives)
+* no relations between the cells (every cell has no knowledge of it's relatives, nor parents)

+This is how a sample markups implementation looks like:

 ``` html
   <div class="container">